WenshuaiJiangCorn/sl-experiment-wj/README.md

    are performed by a dedicated computer referred to as the **'ScanImagePC'** or, (less frequently) the **'Mesoscope PC'**.
 This PC is assembled and configured by the [MBF Bioscience](https://www.mbfbioscience.com/).
-The only modification carried out by the Sun lab during assembly was the configuration of a Server Message Block (SMB) protocol access to the root folder used by the ScanImage software to save the mesoscope data.
+The only modification carried out by the Sun lab during assembly was the configuration of a Server Message Block (SMB) protocol access to the root folder used by the ScanImage software to save the Mesoscope data.
 2. The [Unity game engine](https://unity.com/products/unity-engine) running the Virtual Reality game world used in all experiments to control the task environment and resolve the task logic.
 The virtual environment runs on the main data acquisition computer referred to as the **'VRPC'** and relies on the [MQTT](https://mqtt.org/) communication protocol